Gateway Commercial Finance

 Risks of not managing cash flow efficiently

 Cash is king!
 You have to pay your suppliers and employees so that you can produce and sell your products.
 Your customers pay you after they receive the products they ordered.
 So you need cash to front the production of goods and maintain inventory.
 That lag between your outflow of cash and inflow from customers needs to be carefully monitored.
-The longer your average receivables stretch out, the more cash you need to put into the business to maintain its viability.
-Cash flow management simply is delaying the outflow of cash for a reasonable length of time and making sure your customers pay on time.
+The longer your average receivables stretch out, the more cash you must put into the business to maintain its viability.
+Cash flow management is delaying cash outflow for a reasonable length of time and ensuring your customers pay on time.

 Several factors might contribute to the cash flow problems of your business: